hgromsch/webapp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This are the steps necessary to get the application up and running:

-Things you may want to cover:
+* Installing Ruby on Rails:

+  * First configure .gemrc document to skip the installation of Ruby documentation:
+    * $ echo "gem: --no-document" >> ~/.gemrc

-* Ruby version
+  * Then install RoR version 6:

-* System dependencies
+    * $ gem install rails -v 6.0.3.2

-* Configuration
+  * Last  install yarn

+* Starting the 'webapp' project:

+  * Inside the repository root location run this command
-* Database creation
+    * bundle install

+  * To start the server run:
-* Database initialization
+    * rails server

-* How to run the test suite
+  * Finally to enter the website go to: https://127.0.0.1:8080 or https://localhost:8080

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+App version used to create the project:

+* Gem version: 3.0.3
+* Rails version: 6.0.3.2
-* ...
+* Ruby: 2.6.3.p62